 Children will be immersed in both the natural and urban world around them within our building (25 Markland St), our school’s naturalized play yards, and surrounding parks and activity centres.
 Their time will be balanced with engaging games, crafts, skill-building activities, and various forms of art.
 Each week will have an overarching theme, and cumulative artistic/craft work to remember their time at camp.
 There will be four Camp Counsellors (18+ years old), two Camp Directors (Skylar Jordan and Remira Pryce), and several volunteers (13+ years old) every day to facilitate the programming.

-We offer programming for both a Junior Camp (ages 4-7) and Senior Camp (ages 8-11) for the following weeks.
+We offer programming for both a Junior Camp (ages 4-7) and Senior Camp (ages 8-11) .
 There can be some flexibility for campers who are 7 years old.
-Children need to have turned 4 years old by July 1st, 2024 and are toileting independently.
+Children need to have turned 4 years old by July 1st, 2025 and are toileting independently.

 From singing, to instrument-making, to rhythm crafts & games, campers of any musical skill level will expand their musical knowledge.
 Campers will have the opportunity to share their musical skills (or support their peers in non-performance ways) in an end of the week performance that family can attend!